vernisaz/simhttp/README.md

 > ./simhttp & disown

-Use `disown` to keep the server running if SSH session was disconnected.
+Use `disown` to keep the server running when SSH session was disconnected.
 If you still want to see an occasional server output to the console, set `"no terminal": false`, and then run it using _nohup_ utility as: